 How These10 Biblical Reasons for Marriage Apply Today

 As I took my pain and fear to God in prayer for my marriage He began to teach me these 10 Biblical Reasons for Marriage that still apply today.
-They helped me shift my perspective, accept the need to find a Christian counselor and set Biblical boundaries.
+They helped me shift my perspective, accept the need to find a Christian counselor, and set Biblical boundaries.
 Today I want to share these with you with the hope that they help you through your own journey.
-They are proof that God can even use suffering to transform your marraige!
+They are proof that God can even use suffering to transform your marriage!

 #1 Knowing WHO Originated the Marriage Institution is Important

-Marriage is more than just a piece of paper that legal binds you to another person for tax purposes.
+Marriage is more than just a piece of paper that legally binds you to another person for tax purposes.
 Who originated the marriage institution?
 God.